msualp/ceowebsite/improvements-for-launch-checklist.md

    - ARIA attributes

 ## Areas for Improvement
- - [ ] 🎨 UI Consistency and Design System
+ - [x] 🎨 UI Consistency and Design System

 ### 1. UI Consistency and Design System

-- [ ] **Style Audit and Streamlining**
+- [x] **Style Audit and Streamlining**
-  - [ ] Conduct a comprehensive audit of UI elements across all pages
+  - [x] Conduct a comprehensive audit of UI elements across all pages (2025-04-17)
-  - [ ] Identify duplicate UI patterns with different implementations
+  - [x] Identify duplicate UI patterns with different implementations (2025-04-17)
-  - [ ] Create a presentation of options for CEO to review and select preferred versions
+  - [x] Create a presentation of options for CEO to review and select preferred versions (2025-04-17)
-  - [ ] Standardize selected UI elements into reusable components
+  - [x] Standardize selected UI elements into reusable components (2025-04-17)
-  - [ ] Implement the standardized components across the entire site
+  - [x] Implement the standardized components across the entire site (2025-04-17)
-  - [ ] Create a design system documentation with all approved UI elements
+  - [x] Create a design system documentation with all approved UI elements (2025-04-17)

-- [ ] **Component Refinement**
+- [x] **Component Refinement**
-  - [ ] Refactor glass morphism effects to ensure consistent implementation
+  - [x] Refactor glass morphism effects to ensure consistent implementation (2025-04-17)
-  - [ ] Standardize spacing, padding, and margin values
+  - [x] Standardize spacing, padding, and margin values (2025-04-17)
-  - [ ] Create a consistent animation library for interactive elements
+  - [x] Create a consistent animation library for interactive elements (2025-04-17)
+      - Fixed animation initialization in design system page tabs (2025-04-17)
-  - [ ] Ensure color palette is consistently applied across all components
+  - [x] Ensure color palette is consistently applied across all components (2025-04-17)

  - [ ] 📄 Content Completeness